CybercentreCanada/assemblyline4_docs/docs/installation/appliance_docker.md

 ## Setup requirements

 !!! info "Caveat"
-    The documentation provided here assumes that you are installing your appliance on an Ubuntu-based system and was only tested on Ubuntu 20.04.
+    The documentation provided here assumes that you are installing your appliance on one of the following systems:

+    - Debian: Ubuntu 20.04
+    - RHEL: RHEL 8.5

     You might have to change the commands a bit if you use other Linux distributions.

-    The recommended minimum system requirement for this appliance is **4 CPUs** and **8 GB** of Ram.
+    The recommended minimum system requirement for this appliance is **4 CPUs** and **8 GB** of RAM.

 !!! warning
     If you have more then **16 CPUs** and **64 GB** of ram, you should consider using the [Microk8s appliance](../appliance/) instead.
 Microk8s will be able to auto-scale core components based on load but this docker appliance can only scale services.